 While we hate to be the bearer of bad news, it’s almost time for the kids to go back to school.
 It’s already happened in some school districts.
 This is often a stressful time for kids and parents alike, but it can be especially hard on newly divorced dads.

 The new school year arrives with many challenges.
 Kids have to deal with new classmates, new teachers, and maybe even new schools.
 It takes time to settle into the schedule and routine.
-At best, having to do homework every night again takes some getting used to.
+At best, doing homework every night again takes some getting used to.

 Even though it’s often challenging, the new school year also arrives with potential and possibilities.
 The kids make new friends and learn new things.